Winix 5500-2 Air Purifier Review

 Pets

-The Winix 5500-2 is an amazing option for pet owners.
+The Winix 5500-2 is a very good option for pet owners.
 It has no trouble dealing with finer particles like pet dander and has a high enough clean-air delivery rate to operate efficiently in larger rooms.
-It also runs very quietly, which is good if your pet is highly sensitive to loud noises.
+It also runs very quietly, which is good if your pet is sensitive to loud noises.

 Pros